AdobeDocs/uxp/src/pages/uxp-api/reference-js/Modules/uxp/Persistent File Storage/EntryMetadata.md

 * name

 Instantiate `EntryMetadata` by using [Entry's - getMetadata()](./Entry.md#module-storage-entry-getmetadata).
-In order to instantiate `Entry`, you will need to first invoke the `localFileSystem` and then fetch an instance of a File or Folder
+In order to instantiate `Entry`, you will need to first invoke the `localFileSystem` and then fetch an instance of a File or Folder.

 <b>Example</b>
 ```js